How Much Sun Damage Does Team Refinery29 Have? We Found Out

 “I’m incredibly sensitive to the sun.
 Just 10 minutes outside in the heat can leave me feeling dizzy and sick, so I’ve never sunbathed or set foot on a tanning bed.
 I expected my UV photos to reflect that, and so did the clinician, who predicted they’d be “quite good.”
 That’s why I was shocked when she pointed out a smattering of dark brown spots across my forehead — sun damage likely picked up when I was younger.
 The regret!

 “Thankfully, the rest of my face showed minimal signs of damage: cheeks?
 Pretty clear.
 Nose?
 Not too bad.
 Years of daily SPF have certainly paid off, but there are areas I need to watch.
 Around my nose, we spotted a couple of broken capillaries, likely from sun exposure, since UV can weaken the vessels beneath thin skin.
 Around my eyes, too, where sunscreen is often missed.
 My under-eyes and eyelids are already sensitive from using high-strength skincare ingredients like retinol and exfoliating acids, so layering SPF here is non-negotiable.
+Right now, my go-to is Lancaster's Sun Beauty Face Cream SPF50, £28.
 Ultimately, the scan confirmed I’m on the right track.
 SPF 50 is my BFF.”

 AdvertisementADVERTISEMENT

-The expert's opinion: “I wouldn’t say there’s too much of an uneven tone, but your forehead looks a little bit darker.
+Katie, skin & laser therapist at Self London, says: “I wouldn’t say there’s too much of an uneven tone, but your forehead looks a little bit darker.
 Cheeks-wise, looking good.
-If you’re using strong ointments, make sure you’re wearing your SPF because your skin can become more irritated in the sun.”
+If you’re using strong ointments, make sure you’re wearing your sunscreen because your skin can become more irritated in the sun.”

 Tanyel Mustafa, senior writer

-“I’ve never been a sunbather, and as a kid, I fought my brother for the shadiest sunlounger when we’d go on vacation.
-I was also good at letting my mom slather me in SPF.
-But I was never good at applying it myself at home because I’ve never been burned in London.
+“I’ve never been a sunbather, and as a kid, I fought my brother for the shadiest sunlounger when we’d go on holidays.
+I was also good at letting my mum slather me in SPF.
+But I was never good at applying it myself in the UK because I’ve never been burned here.
 Admittedly, I haven’t taken the British sun as seriously, being olive-skinned.
 I got my first sunburn as an adult in Australia because the sun doesn’t play there!

 “Starting my journalism career in beauty made me see the error in my ways, however.
 Although I’ll admit I don’t stay too true to daily application in the winter, during the summer, I wear SPF50 on my face every day.
 I don’t usually top up, though, and to be honest, I need to get better at applying SPF to my body.
 I dread to think how much damage was done at the last two Glastonbury festivals, with five solid days in the sun and virtually no shade.